GrowCallisaya/UdacityMovieApp/README.md

 Movie app is an app for Udacity Nanodegree - Stage 1

-This project is in `DEVELOPMENT MODE`, stay connected I'll finish it soon...thx for your patient.

 ## API Key
 This project is build with the MovieDB API (https://www.themoviedb.org/), to run this project:
 1. Create an account